henrythemes/jekyll-bootstrap-theme/RNAseqLabs/kallisto.md

 		for f in SRR057629 SRR057630 SRR057632 SRR057649 SRR057650 SRR057651
 		do sratoolkit.2.5.2-mac64/bin/fastq-dump --split-files $f
-		time kallisto/kallisto quant -i hsGRCh38_kallisto -b 100 ${f}_1.fastq ${f}_2.fastq -o ${f}
+		time kallisto/kallisto quant -i hsGRCh38_kallisto -t 4 -b 100 ${f}_1.fastq ${f}_2.fastq -o ${f}
 		rm ${f}_?.fastq
 		done

-For example, if you wanted to run Kallisto without bootstraps and just get expression values on a pair of FASTQ files, you would run
+In this example, we put "-t 4" so we can use up to four processors in the bootstrapping.
+You may want to modify this value according to the machine you are working on.
+If you wanted to run Kallisto without bootstraps and just get expression values on a pair of FASTQ files, you would run

 		kallisto/kallisto quant -i hsGRCh38_kallisto <FILE1>.fastq <FILE2>.fastq -o <OUTPUT_DIR_NAME>